sstevens2/git-novice-mod/_episodes/09-conflict.md

 [resolve]({{ page.root }}/reference/#resolve) overlapping changes.

 To see how we can resolve conflicts, we must first create one.
-The file `mars.txt` currently looks like this in both partners' copies of our `planets`
+The file `countATCG.py` currently looks like this in both partners' copies of our `gitcollab_sls`
 repository:

 ~~~
-$ cat mars.txt
+$ cat countATCG.py
 ~~~
 {: .bash}

 ~~~
-Cold and dry, but everything is my favorite color
+# Load the fasta file into script
-The two moons may be a problem for Wolfman
+# Function to remove headers from file
-But the Mummy will appreciate the lack of humidity
+# Function to count the number of ATCGs in sequence
 ~~~
 {: .output}

 Let's add a line to one partner's copy only:

 ~~~
-$ nano mars.txt
+$ nano countATCG.py
-$ cat mars.txt
+$ cat countATCG.py
 ~~~
 {: .bash}

 ~~~
-Cold and dry, but everything is my favorite color
+# Load the fasta file into script
-The two moons may be a problem for Wolfman
+# Function to remove headers from file
-But the Mummy will appreciate the lack of humidity
+# Function to count the number of ATCGs in sequence
-This line added to Wolfman's copy
+# Write output to file
 ~~~
 {: .output}

 and then push the change to GitHub:

 ~~~
-$ git add mars.txt
+$ git add countATCG.py
 $ git commit -m "Adding a line in our home copy"
 ~~~
 {: .bash}